• Skip to primary navigation

 The apples should be cored, peeled, and thinly sliced.

+• Raisins: I always use golden raisins for strudel because their flavor blends better with the apples.
 I recommend using your favorite type of raisin.
 In general, I am not a fan of regular raisins, as I think they have a slightly bitter aftertaste.

-★ Almonds: The almonds need to be finely ground until they are approximately the same texture as the bread crumbs.
+• Almonds: The almonds need to be finely ground until they are approximately the same texture as the bread crumbs.
 I do this by pulsing them in a food processor or blender.
 Be careful though: it is easy to go from finely ground to almond butter in just seconds.

-How to Make Apple Strudel
+How to Make this Easy Apple Strudel Recipe

 Prepare the filling